pgrange/bash_unit/README.md

 *fake* stores parameters given to the fake in the global variable *FAKE_PARAMS* so that you can use them inside your fake.

-It may be usefull if you need to adapt the behavior on the given parameters.
+It may be useful if you need to adapt the behavior on the given parameters.

 It can also help in asserting the values of these parameters... but this may be quite tricky.